kyma-project/control-plane/docs/kyma-environment-broker/02-01-architecture.md

 3. Provisioner registers a new cluster in the Director component.

-4. Provisioner creates a new cluster and installs Kyma Runtime.
+4. Provisioner creates a new cluster and installs Kyma Runtime (for Kyma 1.x).

+5. KEB creates a cluster configuration in the Reconciler (for Kyma 2.x).

+6. Reconciler installs Kyma (for Kyma 2.x).

-5. When the operation is successful, KEB keeps sending a request for a Dashboard URL to the [Management Plane](https://github.com/kyma-incubator/compass) (Director):
+7. When the operation is successful, KEB keeps sending a request for a Dashboard URL to the [Management Plane](https://github.com/kyma-incubator/compass) (Director):

     a.
 KEB sends a request to Hydra to refresh the OAuth token, if needed.